NixOS/rfcs/rfcs/0000-nixos-containers.md

 }
 ```

-It's reachable from locally like this thanks to the `mymachines`-feature of NSS:
+It's reachable locally like this thanks to the `mymachines`-feature of NSS:

 ```shell
 [root@server:~]# ping demo -c1